Kosmokleaner/DirectXShaderCompilerWiki/FAQ.md

 So the first version of the HLSL compiler was optimized for very short shaders.
 Now many codebases involve 1000s of shaders each with 1000s of lines of code.
 GPU programming is now much closer to CPU programming in terms of scale, so we decided to rebuild the compiler on a trusted/stable foundation with an excellent full-scale track record.
 When choosing a new basis for a strategic element like the GPU compiler, we recognized the industry cohesion around Clang and LLVM.
 By basing the new version on this foundation we enable GPU developers to benefit from, and build upon the large ecosystem of tools, utilities, documentation, core technologies, and expertise of the Clang/LLVM framework, including importers, exporters, translators, pretty printers (unparsers), code analysis, debugging, etc.

 ## What happens to the old compiler (fxc)?
-Fxc will continue to be supported (bug fixes, etc) so you can continue to use it.
+fxc is no longer under active development.
+We are only fixing high priority bugs in fxc that we cannot offer a workaround for.
+Also note that fxc only ships as a component of the Windows SDK and we are unable to ship a fix outside of the Windows SDK release process.
+If you have a high priority fxc bug that you would like us to investigate, please mail askhlsl@microsoft.com.

-However, it will not support shader models beyond the current  v5.1, so new features will not be available via that path.
+fxc will not support shader models beyond the current v5.1, so new features will not be available via that path.

 Fxc will also continue to generate the original DXBC byte code, not the LLVM-derived DXIL.